ami87/Phonograph/README.md

 # HOWTO BUILD
-You will need to have zipalign installed.
-To install zipalign run: "sudo apt install zipalign"

-Then run ./build.sh
+Run ./build.sh
-The script will build, sign and zipalign the apk, the final apk will be placed in the root of the source directory
+The script will build, sign and zipalign the apk, the final apk will be placed in the root of the source directory (Phonograph-release.apk).

 # Phonograph
 A material designed local music player for Android.